 - If you’ve injured your elbow, avoid applying pressure to your elbow by not applying weight to it while rising from a lying position or by leaning on it

 If conservative treatment doesn’t work, consider the following methods:

 In case an infection inflames a bursa, see your doctor to be prescribed with antibiotics.

 Your doctor may inject corticosteroid drugs to the affected bursa to reduce inflammation and relieve pain

 Physical therapy and exercises may be recommended to strengthen muscles and restore range of motion of your joints in order to prevent the condition from recurring and to ease pain

-Surgery is often a last resort in most cases but if the above-mentioned treatments won’t work, it would be the only option left.
-The surgeon will surgically drain the inflamed bursa or in rare occasions, surgically remove it.
+Surgery is often the last resort in most cases but if the above-mentioned treatments won’t work, it would be the only option left.
+The surgeon will surgically drain the inflamed bursa or on rare occasions, surgically remove it.

-You are allowed to re-use the image with the BodyHeal.com.au logo on your website or any online publication as long as the proper creditation is given to BodyHeal.com.au.
-You can link back to our homepage, https://www.bodyheal.com.au/ or this article at https://www.bodyheal.com.au/blog/bursitis-causes-symptoms-treatment-options
+You are allowed to re-use the image with the BodyHeal.com logo on your website or any online publication as long as the proper creditation is given to BodyHeal.com.au.
+You can link back to our homepage, https://www.bodyheal.com.au/ or this article at https://bodyheal.myshopify.com/blogs/injury-treatment/what-is-bursitis-causes-symptoms-treatment-options